sveawebpay/php-integration/README.md

 hosted solutions can also be processed through the *SveaResponse* class.

 The response from server will be sent to the *returnUrl* with POST or GET as XML, and *SveaResponse* will return a structured object similar to the synchronous aswer instead.
+Params are, besides the
 ```php
   $respObject = new SveaResponse($_REQUEST['response']);
 ```